jacobkap/crimebythenumbers/docs/reading-writing-data.md

 As we've seen earlier, to read in data with a .rda or .rdata extension you use the function `load()` with the file name (including the extension) in quotation marks inside of the parentheses.
 This loads the data into R and calls the object the name it was when it was saved.
 Therefore we do not need to give it a name ourselves.

 For each of the other types of data we'll need to assign a name to the data we're reading in so it has a name.
-Whereas we've done `x <- 2` to say x gets the value of 2, now we'd do `x <- DATA` where DATA is the way to load in the data and x will get the entire data.frame.
+Whereas we've done `x <- 2` to say x gets the value of 2, now we'd do `x <- DATA` where DATA is the way to load in the data and x will get the entire data.frame read in.

 ### Excel

-Unlike reading in

 To read in Excel files, those ending in .csv, we can use the function `read_csv()` from the package `readr` (the function `read.csv()` is included in R by default so doesn't require any packages but is far slower than `read_csv()` so we will not use it).